-14. Missing Student Policy
+18. Missing Student Policy

-If any member of the Carroll College community has reason to believe that a student who resides in campus housing is missing, they should immediately notify the on-call Residential Life & Housing Senior Staff, the Associate Director of Residential Life & Housing, or the Dean of Students & Retention.
+If any member of the Carroll College community has reason to believe that a student who resides in campus housing is missing, they should immediately notify the on-call Residential Life & Housing Senior Staff at 406-459-0540, the Associate Director of Residential Life & Housing at 406-447-5509, or the Dean of Students at 406-447-5434.
 A student is presumed missing if he/she is overdue in reaching home, campus, or other specific destination for 24 hours past his/her expected time of arrival and/or additional factors that lead college staff to believe that he/she is missing.